JeffOgah/tribute-page/README.md

 # tribute-page
-Tribute Page- Ire Aderinokun
-A simple page created with HTML and CSS for freeCodeCamp's Responsive Web Certification
+Building a tribute page for free code camp project.
+Subject is Ire Aderinokun, UI/UX Designer and Front-End Developer based in Lagos, Nigeria Made with HTML and CSS
+You can view this at https://codepen.io/jeffogah/pen/WLYaLm.